sergionsk8/katacoda-scenarios/spark-intro/steps/step1_install.md

 `echo 'Hello World'`{{execute}}

-Install Java8 and Spark standalone running
+Install Java8 and Spark standalone.
+This should take a few minutes.
+Run

 `./spark_install.sh`{{execute}}